pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   The theta is the cost of generating the bueckets and assigning elements to buckets.

-February 25th, 2014 <small>Practice Questions and Reading Material</small>
+February 25th, 2014 <small>actice Questions and Reading Material</small>
 --------------------------------------------------------------------------

 ### Introduction to Concepts of Algorithmic Design, Computing Running Times